Skip to primary navigation Skip to content Skip to footer

 We recommend you take the time to do your research, pick out your activities, and book them now.
 Then you can plan your days intelligently and make the most efficient use out of your time.
 Say you’re coming to Port Allen to take one of our Napali Coast Kauai boat tours.
 Fine choice!
 It would be smart to combine your Holo Holo excursion with another activity or attraction on this side of the island– perhaps a visit to Hanapepe town, a stop at the Kauai Coffee fields, or a swing by Spouting Horn.

-If you have a pre-planned and agreed-upon basic itinerary to guide your trip, we think your vacation will be much more enjoyable.
+If you have a pre-planned and agreed upon basic itinerary to guide your trip, we think your vacation will be much more enjoyable.
 If you leave everything to the last minute, then you’re stuck staring at your phone, trying to piece things together, getting frustrated, and wasting valuable time!

 And the best thing about having a general plan is knowing that you can always deviate from the plan!
 If inspiration strikes or an opportunity arises, you can always let life unfold organically—as you should!
 You’re not married to the plan, but it’s nice to have a general idea of what you’re doing, so you don’t have to waste your precious energy having the time-old conversation, “I don’t know, what do you want to do?”